 Are you storing your weed in a tobacco humidor?

 Caution!
 Tobacco and marijuana require different relative humidity to remain active!

 As earlier noted, humidity is not your friend when you are stashing weed for future use.
-Humidors are a great way to regulate humidity of an herb without much fuss.
+Humidors are a great way to regulate the humidity of an herb without much fuss.
 Just the same, using tobacco humidors is the wrong way to do it.
 While the earlier requires about 72% humidity, marijuana requires only a little over 50% RH.

 Vacuum sealing is one of the most effective ways to store your pot away from air exposure.
 It works well for a large scale weed supplier and should work for you too.
-A little biological lesson will reveal that some of the processes that cause weed to deteriorate in quality will not take place in the absence of oxygen.
+A little biological lesson will reveal that some of the processes that cause the weed to deteriorate in quality will not occur in the absence of oxygen.
 Home vacuum sealing machines are prevalent among Maryjane users nowadays, and you can easily order one online at any time.
 It is useful for more copious amounts of pot that is meant for the apocalypse.

-For this method, you will need to get some quality vacuum seal bags in which to store your pot.
-It’s straightforward to operate the machines since most of them have an easy operation procedure at one press of a button.
+For this method, you will need to get some quality vacuum seal bags to store your pot.
+It’s straightforward to operate the machines since most of them have an easy operation procedure at one press button.
 Some DIY diehards will tell you to improvise with your vacuum machine, but you need to be careful not to collect your entire stash in the waste tank of the device.
 Also, heat sealing the bag at the edges of the vacuum machine is tricky.

 Don’t use thin plastic bags for weed

 Thin plastic bags for veggies and sandwiches are one good way to ruin the quality of your weed completely.
 They leak petroleum-based toxins into your weed, and they are also agreeable to air entry, which causes drying out of the buds.
 They are still highly electrostatic due to rubbing and attracting all the fine pot to the inner lining.